Breaking News | Seven killed in reprisal attacks on Kaduna villages

 “Aisha Mohammed (20 years) and Sadiya Abdullahi (25 years) who were wounded in the Kauru LGA reprisal attack are receiving medical attention at Ungwan Idi Clinic.

-“The governor directed the State Emergency Management Agency (SEMA) to provide relief materials to the affected families with immediate effect,” the statement read.
+“The governor directed the State Emergency Management Agency (SEMA) to provide relief materials to the affected families with immediate effect.”

 Comments